Why Time Only Goes Forward: A Theory I Call Time Gravity

 The frame of reference is not linear.
 Time passes at different rates dependent on the speed of motion of the observer, as explained by Einstein's General Theory of Relativity.
 This fits perfectly with the way fluid dynamics has been described.
 I wonder what Einstein would say about that?
 I wish he were alive today so I could share this article with him.
 Just a thought.

 I now return you to your normal state of mind.
-If you still have a few minutes, I think you’ll relate a lot of what I said to the concepts in this short video.
+If you still have a few minutes, I think you’ll relate a lot of what I said to the concepts in this nine-minute video.

 Gravity and Time